 Gaming and social media have naturally grown even bigger as channels for brands of all shapes and sizes.
 There are now 2.7 billion gamers across the globe and more than half of the entire world spend an average of 2 hours 25 minutes on social media a day.

 But in order to thrive, physical stores will be key – and insuring that they interlink with all your channels, young and old, will be core to inspiring consumers in the physical world.

 The store now needs to be fuelled by your wider digital ecosystem to ensure that a dialogue starts long before a customer goes in-store and continues long after they leave.

 As retail reopens its doors, it does so with a digital smorgasbord of new opportunities at its fingertips to pull shoppers back in-store; from reward-led experiences that can be unlocked through social engagement, to gamified product-trial, like our new PUMA digital football experience.

 By bringing digital game-play and social media into real-world shopping experiences, brands can harness the power of data and join the dots between the online shopping experience and in-store journey.
 This allows them to fail fast, learn fast and respond to customers in agile, highly-personalised ways.

 The store is far from dead.
 It’s actually become a more vital component than ever in the customer-relationship story.

-The stores of the future will engage with brands on a deep, emotional level, while also connecting directly into their digital lives.
+The stores of the future will engage with consumers on a deep, emotional level, while also connecting directly into their digital lives.